TAP-GGC/NinjaTurtles/README.md

 ## Project Setup/Installation
-You don't need a Scratch account to follow along with the lesson or to play the game.
+You don't need a Scratch account to follow along with the lesson or to play Space Mechanic.
 ### Opening a blank Scratch page
 [Click here to view instructions](/Documents/tutorial/Opening%20a%20blank%20Scratch%20page.md)